polyrabbit/my-token/README.md

 Tokens:
-  Exchanges use many different forms to express tokens/symbols/currency pairs/markets, refer to their URLs to find the format eg. to get BitCoin price you should query Bitfinex using "BTCUSDT" and "Bitcoin" for CoinMarketCap
+  Exchanges use many different forms to express tokens/symbols/currency pairs/markets, refer to their URLs to find the format eg. to get BitCoin price from CoinMarketCap and Binance you should use "CoinMarketCap.Bitcoin Binance.BTCUSDT"
 ```

 * #### Display latest market prices for for `BNBUSDT` and `BTCUSDT` from `Binance`